JBL Bar 5.1 Surround

 Sound imaging was nice even though there was not extremely high resolution or focus on the musical instruments while panning sounds were pretty satisfactory as the side firing tweeters did a great job at rendering the sounds far beyond the actual soundbar.

 What we did pay attention was that depending on the volume and bass levels the sound signature changed a lot.
-At medium levels the mid-range felt good enough, highs we pretty balanced and the low end provided the necessary base that bound well with the rest of the frequencies.
+At medium levels the mid-range felt good enough, highs we pretty balanced and the low end had good weight that bound well with the rest of the frequencies.
 But once we push the volume and bass levels to high levels everything felt to go slightly off balance with the lower end taking over and the bass covering pretty much everything else.
 So in case you like to push the volume to high levels you will need to adjust the bass accordingly in order to achieve as better balance as possible.
 Unless you are a bass freak so in that case you can take it to the max and enjoy the show!

 The JBL Bar 5.1 Surround is the perfect example of a casual music soundbar.
 If you like to listen to music without judging its quality too much or focus on the details then the unit has plenty to give.
 But certainly it cannot offer anything more if you are demanding of your music and you want more out of it.